rocketfuel/smartitioner/README.md

 Principal Authors
 -----------------

-* Coding: Mark T, Randy H, Jason H, and soon other contributors like you!
+* Coding: Mark T, Jason H, and soon other contributors like you?
 * Documentation: Roland S, Jon T, Mark T